 San Francisco, officially the City and County of San Francisco, is located in Northern California and the San Francisco Bay.
-It's the state's only consolidated city-county, and it's the most densely populated large city in the state.
+It's the state's only consolidated city-county, and it's the most densely populated large city in the state of California.

-San Francisco experienced its largest population boom from 1948 to 1849, when its population grew a massive 2,400% thanks to the California Gold Rush.
-Its population has grown very steadily since then, except for declines during the 1960's through the 1980's, and it's population in 2013 is now 825,111.
-This population only represents the city proper, as the urban area has a 2013 population of 3.27 million, with a metropolitan area population of 4.335 million.
+San Francisco experienced its largest population boom from 1848 to 1849, when its population grew a massive 2,400% because of the California Gold Rush.
+Its population has grown very steadily since then, except for declines during the 1960s through the 1980s, and its population in 2016 is now 864,816.
+This population only represents the city proper, with a metropolitan area population of around 4.6 million.

 The Chinese population of San Francisco represents the single largest ethnic minority group with 21.4% of the population.
 Other major Asian groups include: Filipinos (4.5%), Vietnamese (1.6%), Japanese (1.3%), Asian Indians (1.2%), Koreans (1.2%), Thais (0.3%), Burmese (0.2%) and Cambodians (0.2%).

 Those of Chinese ancestry are concentrated mostly in Chinatown, Sunset District, and Richmond District.
 Filipinos are concentrated heavily in Crocker-Amazon and SoMa, and the city has one of the largest Filipino communities outside of the Philippines.